panosoft/services-common/readme.md

 ## Taggers

-Taggers is a term that was used in Elm's codebase (in Effects Managers) and sort of stuck for us.
+Taggers is a term that is used in Elm's codebase (in Effects Managers).
 It's effectively a `Msg Constructor function`.

 Imagine the following: